Documentation

 💡 Tips for Writing Your “All Sales Are Final” Policy

-If you’re wondering about how to implement correctly an “All Sales Are Final” policy for your business, it’s important to create a clear and concise policy that protects both you and your customers.
+If you’re wondering about how to implement an “All Sales Are Final” policy for your business, it’s important to create a clear and concise policy that protects both you and your customers.

 Here are some tips for writing your policy: